-This was the 28th consecutive year that the Government Finance Officers Association (GFOA) presented TRSL with the Certificate of Achievement for Excellence in Financial Reporting for our 2018 Comprehensive Annual Financial Report.
-TRSL also received the GFOA award for our Popular Annual Financial Report, marking 17 consecutive years of achieving this distinction.

-These awards acknowledge state and local governments that exceed the minimum requirements of generally accepted accounting principles to prepare financial reports that reflect the spirit of transparency and full disclosure.
+We are pleased that the System has been a long-time recipient of two prestigious awards from the Government Finance Officers Association (GFOA).
+TRSL's 2019 Comprehensive Annual Financial Report received the Certificate of Achievement for Excellence in Financial Reporting for the 29th consecutive year, and for 18 consecutive years, the System has received the Award for Outstanding Achievement in Popular Financial Reporting for its summary annual report.
+Both awards recognize state and local governments that exceed the minimum requirements of generally accepted accounting principles to prepare financial reports that reflect the spirit of transparency and full disclosure.